-- Be familiarize with emerging field of biotechnology: Recombinant DNA Technology - Understand the basic concepts of recombinant DNA Technology and genetic engineering - Acquaint versatile tools and techniques employed in recombinant DNA technology - Obtain the principles of versatile DNA modifying enzymes, cloning strategies, and vector types for selection and screening of recombinant clones - Understand the concepts of nucleic acid labeling techniques - Illustrate creative use of modern tools and techniques for manipulation and analysis of genomic sequences and to use recombinant DNA technology in biotechnological research
+- To familiarize with emerging field of biotechnology: Recombinant DNA Technology - To understand the basic concepts of recombinant DNA Technology and genetic engineering - To acquaint versatile tools and techniques employed in recombinant DNA technology - To obtain the principles of versatile DNA modifying enzymes, cloning strategies, and vector types for selection and screening of recombinant clones - To understand the concepts of nucleic acid labeling techniques - To illustrate creative use of modern tools and techniques for manipulation and analysis of genomic sequences and to use recombinant DNA technology in biotechnological research

-- 1. Outline the fundamental steps in recombinant DNA technology - 2.
+- 1. Understand the fundamental steps in recombinant DNA technology - 2.
 Demonstrate the mechanism of action and the use of restriction enzymes in biotechnology research and recombinant protein production - 3.
 Explain the value of plasmid preparations and how the concentration and purity of plasmid samples can be determined - 4.
 Confer cloning strategies and techniques used in DNA probing for specific genes of interest - 5.
-Conceptualize PCR technique in clinical research - Recapitulate various applications of recombinant DNA technology in human health care and safety regulations
+Conceptualize PCR technique in clinical research - 6.
+Recapitulate various applications of recombinant DNA technology in human health care and safety regulations.